sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

  catur pariṇāmah[^159]''.'Saṃyama is to be done on the guṇa-inherence[^401].

-[^159]: "The Vivaraṇakāra leaves the bhāṣya to speak for itself."

 [^401]: "The guṇas in which the qualities of illumination, activity and inertia inhere, are in truth the cause of knowledge which occurs when other factors are present.
 But without the guņas no knowledge can take place."

  pañca. vatvam[^14]",therefore everything has purposefulness and it is inherent ( in the guṇas) as explained earlier[^403].

-[^14]: "The Vivaraṇakāra does not add anything to what the bhāṣya says."

 [^403]: "Similar to what has been said in III.44."